-The group has accounted for the offsetting mechanism and its abolition as disclosed in notes 1(c)(iii) and 1(x)(ii).
+The Group has accounted for the offsetting mechanism and its abolition as disclosed in note 1(x)(ii).

-The group has determined that the Amendment Ordinance primarily impacts the group's LSP liability with respect to Hong Kong employees who do not participate in the group's ORSO plans.
-The Amendment Ordinance has no material impact on the group's LSP liability with respect to employees that participate in the group's ORSO plans.
+The Group has assessed that the Amendment Ordinance has no material impact on the Group's LSP liability with respect to employees that participate in the Group's ORSO plans.